 See what's coming up in releases and reports.

 The American Community Survey (ACS) is an ongoing survey that provides data every year -- giving communities the current information they need to plan investments and services.
 Information from the survey generates data that help determine how more than $400 billion in federal and state funds are distributed each year.

 With topics ranging from "type of heating fuel" to "total income," ACS is a direct descendent of the Census Bureau's decennial long form that went to sample households in every census since 1940.

-More than $400 billion in Federal funds are allocated annually to state and local governments based on census data, including data from the ACS.
+More than $400 billion in Federal funds are allocated annually to state, local, and tribal governments based on census data, including data from the ACS.

 Constituents frequently ask: